projectara/greybus-spec/source/device_class/camera.rst

 When transmitting metadata through the dedicated Operation, the Camera Module shall send a single
-:ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` per image frame.
+:ref:`camera-metadata-request` per image frame.

-Metadata transmitted over Camera Management Connection using the :ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` shall always be encoded as specified in the :ref:`Properties Section <camera-properties>` of this specification.
+Metadata transmitted over Camera Management Connection using the :ref:`camera-metadata-request` shall always be encoded as specified in the :ref:`camera-properties` section of this specification.

 Operational Model
 ^^^^^^^^^^^^^^^^^